Your guide to the best wallets for safely holding Cardano Ada (ADA) tokens.

 What to look for in a Cardano wallet

 - Support.
-If you ever experience a problem with a transaction or with the functionality of your wallet, can you quickly and easily access customer support?
+If you ever experience a problem with a transaction or with the functionality of your wallet, can you quickly and easily obtain customer support?
 Does the support team have a good reputation for providing prompt assistance?

 - Easy-to-understand user interface.
 Make sure any wallet you choose offers a simple user interface that’s easy to understand and interact with from the get-go.

 - High level of security.
 Does the wallet allow you to retain control of your private keys?
-Does it offer two-factor authentication?
+Does it offer 2-factor authentication?
 Is there a backup facility?
 Consider the included security features to determine whether the wallet will provide safe storage of your crypto holdings.

 - No app (yet), no support for other cryptocurrencies (yet), user complaints